simplosophy/slim/README.md

 my handy javascript lib, which may help writing "chain" statement. you'll find it useful when dealing with some statistics issues.

-**warning Array and Object's namespace would be polluted (slim.js members' name start with `s` followed by an upper case character, eg. 'sFilter' ).**
+**warning Array and Object's namespace would be polluted (slim.js members' name start with `s` followed by an upper case character, eg. 'Array.sFilter' ).**
 *****************************
 ***KEEP AN ARRAY IN YOUR MIND***
 *****************************